jcwang-gh/EFA-GS/README.md

 # Update (2025.10.16)

-Our paper has recieved the **Best Paper Honorable Mention** at the 24th International Conference on Cyberworlds (CW2025)!
+Our paper has been awarded the **Best Paper Honorable Mention** at the 24th International Conference on Cyberworlds (CW2025)!

 # Update (2025.09.18)